KirkDJohnson/Active-Directory-Configuration/README.md

 <br />
 <h2>Description</h2>
 In this part of the project, with the previously installed Active Directory domain, I began expirementing with the different functionalities of Active Directory such as Group Policy Management and Security Groups as well troubleshooting common user issues from the help desk perspective.
-During the task of learning how to create shared drives I came accross a serious hickup that after much time and research I was able to overcome and figure out the issue.
+During the task of learning how to create shared drives I came accross a serious hickup that after much time and research I was able figure out the issue and overcome it.

 <h2>Utilities Used</h2>